adamgillfillan/PML/README.md

 Dependencies: Python 2.7
 Warning: Tested only on a windows machine.
 Results may differ if run on a mac or linux machine.

-To run on a windows machine, use the command line to enter:
+To run, use the command line to enter:
 `C:\> python pml.py pml_sample.html`

-To run the tests on a windows machine, use the command line to enter:
+To run the unit tests, use the command line to enter:
 `C:\> python test_pml.py`

 Example input: